 Understanding the media landscape in Singapore is important; it can get quite confusing, and the skill sets you’ll need to develop vary widely.

 As an overview, the media industry is broadly categorised into the following sub-sectors:

 - Feature Films

 Different freelance roles require different skill sets.
 And the same job role, in different sub-sectors, will also vary slightly.
 For example, the knowledge required to be a scriptwriter is very different from that needed for a camera operator.
 And being a camera operator in a feature film environment is very different in scope and approach from a corporate events videographer.

 We highly recommend going to various industry networking sessions, or joining online communities to learn more about the various fields, so that you can find out more about the various job roles in the different sub-sectors.

 Alternatively, the SkillsFuture Skills Framework also provides some useful information on job functions and skills required, but we still recommend that you network and talk to fellow media practitioners.
 The media business is a ‘people business’ after all, and contacts can help point you in the right direction or land you that first job.

 Generally, all businesses must register on BizFile+.
 However, some business owners may not be required to do so because they are exempt from registration.
 See https://www.acra.gov.sg/how-to-guides/before-you-start/who-must-register for more details.

 Choosing between a sole proprietorship, partnership, limited partnership, limited liability partnership, and private limited company

-Different entities have differing pros and cons.
-Most importantly, in a sole proprietorship (SP), a limited partnership (LP) and a limited liability partnership (LLP), your earnings (revenue) are taxed at the personal income tax rates (which are generally lower) whereas private limited companies (Pte.
+Different entities offer different pros and cons.
+For sole proprietorship (SP), limited partnership (LP) and limited liability partnership (LLP), earnings (revenue) are taxed at the personal income tax rates (which are generally lower) whereas private limited companies (Pte.
 Ltd.) are taxed at Singapore’s corporate tax rate which is a flat 17%.